Morris County Divorce Lawyer

-Couples in New Jersey who may be considering a divorce but are not quite ready to take that step often make the choice to obtain a legal separation.
+Couples in NJ who may be considering a divorce but are not quite ready to take that step often make the choice to obtain a legal separation.
 Technically speaking, New Jersey does not offer legal separations.
 If you are interested in separating from your spouse, you will have to secure a divorce from bed and board (a “limited divorce”), which is similar to a legal separation.
 According to the state's laws, both spouses must seek the bed and board divorce in order for it to be granted.

 Reasons for this type of divorce are:

 - It can serve as a trial period for couples that are unsure of the direction their marriage could take.